hamon-in/lycaeum.in/_posts/2014-09-01-public_sessions.markdown

 date: "2014-09-01 09:05:48 +0530"
 ---

+*Updated on 15/Sep/2014 - The session was concluded and code is put online.*
 *Updated on 8/Sep/2014 - The session will be on the 14 of Sep (and not 13 as initially announced).*

 I had blogged earlier about public sessions on topics of general